Spring 2014 Tutorials

 - Categorical outcomes: logit and probit models, multinomial and ordered logit, interpretation.

-- Programming skills: creating and using do-files, basic ideas.
+- Programming skills: creating and using do-files; documenting work to ensure reproducibility.